skjune12/SR-NFV_connector/README.md

 The NFV node has a VNF running inside a network namespace.
 The VNF is SR-unaware which means that it has to receive the packets without SR encapsulation.

-The SR_NFV_Connector,  which runs as a kernel module, will be used to de-encapsulate the packets, by removing the SR encapsulation, before being sent to the VNF.
+The SR_NFV_Connector,  which runs as a kernel module, is used to de-encapsulate the packets, by removing the SR encapsulation, before sending them to the VNF.

-The VNF processes the packet (in this scenario the VNF just forwards the packet) and sends it back again to the SR_NFV_Connector which will re-insert the SR encapsulation to the packet before sending to the egress node.
+The VNF processes the packet (in this scenario the VNF just forwards the packet) and sends it back again to the SR_NFV_Connector which will re-insert the SR encapsulation to the packet before sending it to the egress node.

-The egress node removes SR encapsulation from packets and sends towards final destination.
+The egress node removes SR encapsulation from packets and sends them towards the final destination.

 ### Testbed Setup